-Cynthia Krueger Surfer/Blogger
+Cynthia Krueger Surfer/Writer

 As weeks of near flatness continued on in August, a few friends and I decided to try the artificial waves at the Wavehouse in San Diego.

 “We don’t want to talk about the trailer,” was the refrain Cori Schumacher heard from Roxy upon delivering more than 20,000 signatures and a thick stack of comments on a petition that asks the company to stop its “all sex, no surf” ads.